atskae/computer-graphics/cos-cuatro-dos-seis/notes/00-introduction-and-color/CGOGL1_Graphics_Hardware.md

 * Need to regenerate the image after the light fades (electrons go from excited state to ground state); refresh rate

 #### Raster-Scan Displays
+A **raster system** stores an image as pixels
+* Devices use a frame buffer to store pixel data

 * Electrons sweep one row at a time, each row called a **scan line**
   * (So that's why RTioW calls it a *scanline*...)
 * **Refresh buffer**/**frame buffer**/**color buffer** stores the frame data (image to be displayed on screen)